 Allocation of costs

-Shell’s centralised services charge fees for services that provide a benefit for the receiving entities and which these entities would have been willing to pay a third party to provide.
+Shell’s centralised services and business service centres charge fees for services that provide a benefit for the receiving entities and which these entities would have been willing to pay a third party to provide.
+Shell’s operating companies using centralised services pay a fee, which is based on the actual cost of providing the services.

 Business service centres

-Our business is supported by business service centres around the world.
-The choice of location for these centres is based on available expertise and costs which compare favourably to alternative outsourcing solutions.
+Our businesses are supported by business service centres around the world.
+The choice of location for these centres is based on available expertise and costs which compare favourably with alternative outsourcing solutions.

 Information technology (IT) provides capabilities that improve the way we do business.
 IT services are centralised in India and Malaysia.